Skaruts/Tiny-Life/README.md

 # Tiny Life
 A toy Game Of Life for the TIC-80

-I had a bunch of fun doing this, and also learned quite a lot.
-It became quite more than I initially intended, and took way more code than I expected.
+I had a bunch of fun doing this, and learned quite a lot.
+It grew beyond what I initially intended.

-The code is a bit cryptic because I kept hitting on the 64k token limit, and also having performance problems.
-So I had to shorten things dramatically and also resort to optimizations that make the code harder to read.
+The code is a bit cryptic because I kept hitting on the 64k token limit, and also having performance problems, and I had to shorten things dramatically and resort to optimizations that make the code harder to read.
 There's also some indentation shenanigans going on in there that one may find strange.
-This is because my brain (and my mouse wheel) explodes when editing too much code in one file, so I had to find a way to stay organized.
-Separating the code into indented sections allows me to fold the code and make it more manageable.
+This is because my brain (and my mouse wheel) explodes when editing too much code in one file, so, to stay organized, I separate the code into indented sections which allows me to fold the code and make it more manageable.

-#### Since TIC version 0.80 is slower than 0.70, I'm still developing this in 0.70, with its token limit.
+#### Since TIC version 0.80 is a bit slower than 0.70, I'm still developing this in 0.70, with its token limit.
 The issue has been fixed in 0.90, so when it comes out I'll try to make the code more readable.

+## Download

+A downloadable cart is available on [itch.io](https://skaruts.itch.io/tiny-life).

 ## Changelog (didn't keep track of it until 1.3)